KindleModding/kindlemodding.github.io/jailbreaking/post-jailbreak/setting-up-a-hotfix.md

 # Troubleshooting

-## Impossible update hotfix
+## Cannot Install Hotfix
-There is a good chance that after installing an older version of HotFix you immediately disabled OTA updates, so the update file may be ignored!
+There is a good chance that after installing an older version of Hotfix you disabled OTA updates, meaning the Hotfix update file will be ignored!

 **Follow these steps to update the HotFix:**
 1. Activate airpline mode
 2. Enable OTA update (KUAL -> Rename OTA binaries -> Restore)
 3. Quickly download HotFix on Kindle and reboot
-4. Update HotFix via Kindle settings
+4. Update HotFix as you normally would via Kindle settings
 5. Disable OTA update (KUAL -> Rename OTA binaries -> Rename)